Pivetta throws 7 scoreless innings, Phillies top Braves 3-0

 The Phillies took the opener of the three-game series and moved a half game behind Atlanta for first place in the NL East.

 Philadelphia hasn't had a winning record since it made the last of five straight postseason berths in 2011.
-The Phillies lost 96 games in 2017 - the third straight season of more than 90 losses.
+The Phillies finished last in the division and lost 96 games in 2017 - the third straight season of more than 90 losses.

+"It's a big series, for sure," Altherr said.
+"Especially being at home, we definitely want to take these games."

 Under first-year manager Gabe Kapler, the Phillies are back in a battle for first in late May for the first time since Ryan Howard, Chase Utley and Cole Hamels dominated during the glory years.
 But in a year where the Eagles won the Super Bowl, Villanova won a national championship and the 76ers won 52 games, perhaps Philly fans need more than 45 games to hop on the bandwagon.
 Citizens Bank Park - the site of an NL-record 257 straight sellouts that ended in 2012 - was thin with just over 21,000 fans announced on a gorgeous night.